-As a person-centred counsellor, I hold the belief that we all have the answers we seek.
-However there are times – when struggling with problems and difficult life events – that it can be hard to trust our inner guidance, whilst struggling with the issues and problems that are affecting us.
-For some, sharing worries with friends or family can be a valuable support however, talking therapies can offer the necessary time, space and freedom to talk things through in a more open way and at a deeper level – without feeling like a burden to others, without advice or judgement – helping you to view things differently and enabling you to gain insight into how to move forward.
+As a person-centred counsellor, I hold the belief that we all have within ourselves the answers we seek.
+However there are times – when struggling with problems and difficult life events – that it can be hard to see a way forward.
+Whilst sharing worries with friends or family can be a valuable support, talking therapies offer the necessary time and space to talk things through in a more open way and at a deeper level, helping you to view things differently, enabling you to let go of the past allowing you to move forward.

 I offer a safe, relaxed and confidential space to explore your worries and thoughts.
 We will work together, focusing on whatever you bring to the sessions in order to help you make sense of your difficulties.

 What to expect in your first session

 Choosing the right counsellor for you is an important decision.
 It is essential to find someone with whom you feel you can connect, someone who enables you to feel safe, relaxed and has the skills, understanding and experience to help you gain the most from your sessions.
 I offer a free 30 minute initial meeting, where

-Sessions are 50 minutes in duration and are arranged for a mutually agreed regular time.
+Sessions are 50 minutes in duration and arranged for a mutually agreed regular time.
 There is no fixed number of counselling sessions as we work at a pace and direction that suits you – change occurs as the therapeutic relationship develops, so it is worth considering that this may take time.
 Progress and the need for further sessions is reviewed on a regular basis.

 Training, qualifications & experience

-I am a fully qualified and registered counsellor.
+I am a fully qualified and BACP registered counsellor.